hobinrude/ComfyUI_DWposeDeluxe/README.md

 5. (Optional) Connect the `keypoints` output to the **`DWposeDeluxe Keypoint Converter`** node to transform the keypoint data if downstream nodes require different formats.

 6. Set **`poses_to_detect`** to a specific number to eliminate detections of unwanted background photo-bombers.
-This works based on bounding box size so will only detect X biggest poses in each frame.
+This works based on bounding box size so will only detect X biggest poses in each frame (can currently be a bit glitchy, but more stable and accurate pose tracking methods will be added soon)

+7. Connect `face_image` as face reference for models like WAN Animate or StableDancer.
+Can output multiple faces when more than one poses is detected.
+Use downstream crop node to get individual face.

+8. Some common user-side errors are suppressed with `InterruptProcessingException` so always check console output for error logs if your workflow gets quietly interrupted during pose detection.

 **Basic Example Workflow Included**